andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 **6.1 – Cheating**

-6\.1.1 – If a player is caught cheating during an official match, they will receive a red card and a permanent ban from all vCoD.gg competitions.
+6\.1.1 – If a player is caught cheating during an official match, they will receive a red card and a permanent ban from all vcod.gg competitions.
 The clan will also forfeit the match.

 6\.1.2 – If both clans cheated and/or used a suspended player, the match result will be void.
 Players will receive a red card and a permanent ban from all vCoD.gg competitions.